 Luckily, we can see these little guys in their colonies in Kollafjörður, a stone's throw away from Reykjavík, between May-August.
 There are three islands which are the focus of our attention and each of them have different environmental characteristics and population densities.
 Akurey is the most populated with ~20,000 pairs, followed by Lundey ~9,000 pairs and Engey (which had zero puffins one decade ago) with 34 in the last census.
 These islands are nature reserves and important bird areas (IBAs), as they are protected in order to conserve an adequate habitat for breeding birds.

-As a tour operator and an environmentally aware company, Elding has been assisting and conducting research programmes in collaboration with national and international institutions.
-Last week, we collaborated with Dr. Erpur Snær Hansen (Director of South Iceland Nature Research Centre) while he conducts the so-called "puffin rally".
+As a tour operator and an environmentally aware company, Elding has been conducting research programmes in collaboration with national and international institutions.
+Last week, some of Elding's employees volunteered to assist Dr. Erpur Snær Hansen (Director of South Iceland Nature Research Centre) while he conducted the so-called "puffin rally".
 Every year, the population status of puffins is monitored in 12 colonies around the country.
 Burrow density, occupancy, egg production and puffling survival rate are many of the variables considered while inspecting the ~700 marked burrows.
 This rally covers more than 3,000 km to unveil the secrets of puffins around the country.
 The first step of this amusing trip has been in Kollafjörður, where we operate.

 Image 1.- Large colonies of Atlantic Puffin (Fratercula arctica) in Iceland.
 The islands of Vestmannaeyjar, S-Iceland as well as the islands of Bredafjördur, W-Iceland are depicted as single colonies.
 Source: Náttúrufraedistofnun Íslands.